Mariya Savinova: Doping suspension

 In December 2014, in an undercover documentary filmed by a Russian whistleblower which aired on German TV, Savinova admitted to injecting testosterone and using the anabolic steroid oxandrolone.
 She said, "Oxandrolone is very quickly out of my body again.
 It takes less than 20 days.
 We have tested that.
 My husband has very good contacts at the doping control laboratory."
 The footage led to Savinova's blood samples being re-examined and launched an investigation by the World Anti-Doping Agency into Russia.

 In August 2015, the IAAF charged her with doping violations.
-The case was referred to the Court of Arbitration for Sports (CAS) in 2017.”
+The case was referred to the Court of Arbitration for Sport (CAS) in 2017.”
 Not long after, in November 2015, Savinova was one of five Russian runners the World Anti-Doping Agency (WADA) recommended to receive a lifetime ban for doping during the London Olympics, along with Ekaterina Poistogova.

 On 10 February 2017, the Court of Arbitration for Sport issued a 43-page opinion which noted that, “It follows from the information and intelligence provided by Ms. Yuliya Stepanova (Savinova's teammate) that the Athlete [Savinova] used prohibited substances over a long period of time."
-The CAS upheld the four-year ban for Savinova, nullified her results from July 2010 to August 2013, and stripped her of the medals she was awarded during that time, including prize money and appearance fees.
+The CAS upheld the four-year ban for Savinova, disqualified her results from July 2010 to August 2013, and forfeited her of the medals she was awarded during that time, including prize money and appearance fees.